rust-lang/rfcs/text/0000-typed-context-injection.md

 fn root_function() {
     // ...

-    let systems_4_and_5 = Cx::new(&mut system_4, &mut system_5);
+	// Contexts can be constructed directly from references... let systems_4_and_5 = Cx::new(&mut system_4, &mut system_5);

-    parent_function(Cx::new((&mut system_1, &system_2, &mut system_3, systems_4_and_5)));
+	// ...or from a mix of references and other "inherited" contexts. parent_function(Cx::new((&mut system_1, &system_2, &mut system_3, systems_4_and_5)));
 }
 ```